 - Have an emergency plan.
 What happens if you’re out of stock or something unexpected happens?
 If you’re able to allocate funds and time to create an emergency plan, you really should.

 - Beta test your plan.
-Don’t take your subcontractor’s word for it that either the wording or automation are perfectly reliable.
-I recently worked with someone who used the same tone in all of her writing.
-It was technical, it was also unappealing and more of a turn-off than a come on.
+Don’t take your subcontractor’s word for it that either the wording or automation is perfectly reliable.

 - Stress your call to action.
 The most fun part of a drip campaign is the fact that you can explore different messaging in every single drip.
 You don’t need to use a hard sell, but you do need to be sure of what your bottom line and desired outcome will be.
 In fact, before you even start your drip campaign, create a list of hopes and goals.